R data.table and Apple M1 installation on Big Sur supporting openmp multithreading

 3 uniqueN(smpl1, by = c("fctr", "num2")) 518.12ms 577.3ms 1.51 381.48MB 0.121 50 4 33.19s

-Interestingly native mode shows slight advantage over Rosetta mode for left join and unique calculation.
-However performance for aggregation grows dramatically and shows small advantage over intel-based system (about 5%).
+Interestingly, the native mode demonstrates a slight advantage over Rosetta mode for left join and unique calculation.
+However, the performance for aggregation grows dramatically and exhibits a small advantage over the Intel-based system (approximately 5%).

 SessionInfo()